 A well-prepared business budget enables you to set specific goals and then develop detailed strategies for achieving them.
 It’s a fundamental tool in business without which you won’t be able to set realistic financial targets or review your progress in achieving those targets.

 Our advice is that you start the new financial year with the end in mind.
 This may sound strange, but it simply means being able to answer two important questions: “Where do I want my business to be this time next year?” and “What do I have to do to make that happen?”
 Your business budget can help you with these answers/

-Sound budget planning requires three things: commitment, a structured approach and a review process.
+Sound budget planning requires three things: commitment, a structured approach, and a review process.

-Conversely, if you commit to creating a budget, all your questions about staffing, premises, production, financial systems and so on, can be thoughtfully considered with reference to accurate information.
+Conversely, if you commit to creating a budget, all your questions around staffing, premises, production, financial systems and so on, can be thoughtfully considered with reference to accurate information.
 This is the process that allows you to monitor your progress towards your stated objectives.

 - Select a format (or ask us to recommend one) for a ‘3-way budget’ that consists of projected profit & loss, cash flow and balance sheet.
 While invaluable for you as the business owner, a 3-way budget may also be useful for conversations with your bank.

 - To start, you will need your most recent management accounts that outline your expenses and revenue.
-In general terms, the difference between your total expenses and total revenue will indicate your potential profit margin.